 Local Contact Person.

 Generally.
 An applicant for an STR permit shall be required to have and maintain a local contact person who shall serve as in a capacity of receiving any and all complaints that might arise related to the STR.
-Said contact person must:

-Reside within Hocking County; and

-Must be able respond to complaints within 30 minutes on a 24/7 basis.

 Multiple Local Contact Persons Permitted.
 An STR owner may provide multiple local contact persons provided that the STR owner specifically lists out the times that each local contact person is available.
 There must be availability on a 24 hour basis for someone to respond.